 Unlike nursing homes, which are subject to extensive federal regulations, assisted living facilities generally have considerable flexibility to determine the resident populations that they serve and the services they provide.
 As a result, assisted living facilities vary widely on both of these dimensions.
 Nevertheless, most facilities provide housing, meals, housekeeping, laundry, supervision, and assistance with some ADLs and other needs, such as medication administration.
 The majority of assisted living residents are between the ages of 75 and 85 and more than two thirds are females.
 About a quarter of assisted living residents need help with three or more ADLs.
-Eighty-six percent of residents require or accept help with medication.
-Facilities differ in the extent to which they admit residents with certain needs (including residents who meet the criteria for admission to nursing homes) and whether they retain residents as their
+Eighty-six percent of residents require or accept help with certain needs (including residents who meet the criteria for admission to nursing homes) and whether they retain residents as their